 Details about our campground.

-Powered sites are still in very high demand and should be booked in advance.
+Powered sites in Central Australia are usually in very high demand and should be booked in advance.

 This is the information for our unpowered campsites.